 No, it’s not a reference to kids and swimming pools.

-Imagine a person drinks five alcohol beverages over a several hours.
-Then he stops consuming alcohol for a few hours before driving.
+Imagine a person drinks five alcohol beverages over several hours.
+Then he stops for a few hours before driving.
 Isn’t that what we want people to do?
 Sober up before driving?

 Well, imagine a police officer stops him for expired tabs.
 Then she smells the odor of an alcohol.
 Minnesota police get a “first void” urine sample.
-By then the person would have a blood test result of below 0.04 BAC.
+By then the person would have a blood test result of well below 0.04 BAC.
 But the urine test shows 0.08.

-If the person didn’t urinate during this entire period, most of the consumed alcohol would still be in his urine.
-So, his urine will have a higher alcohol concentration than his blood.
+How could it be?
+If the person didn’t urinate during this entire period, most of the consumed alcohol would still be in his bladder.
+So, his urine will have a much higher alcohol concentration than his blood.

 Other issues with urine test

-But this is after providing the police with their urine, blood or breath sample.
-And this reflects your Constitutional Right to preserve exculpatory evidence.
+But this is after, providing the police their urine, blood or breath sample.
+And this statutory right reflects your Constitutional Right to preserve exculpatory evidence.
 You need to know about this right, because police will not tell you about it.

 Ask police for the phone to call someone to come to the jail to collect a blood sample.
-If police release you in response, go get a blood draw for an Additional Test, as soon as possible.
-Delay reduces evidentiary value of any chemical test for alcohol.
+If police release you, immediately go get a blood draw for an Additional Test (emergency room, etc.) Delay reduces evidentiary value of any chemical test for alcohol.

-Alternative Test Right
+“Alternative” Test Right

-Be sure to call a DWI attorney before giving any sample.
+And ask to call a DWI attorney before giving any sample.

 But if it does not, the urine’s sugar will ferment, creating alcohol that was never there in the first place.
-The burden is one the state to prove fair and accurate testing procedures.
+The burden is on the state to prove fair and accurate testing procedures.

 Chain of custody

-What if police or a lab confuse your sample with someone else’s.
+What if police or a lab confuse your sample with someone else’s?
 Lucky for someone; bad for you.
 The state must show evidence of a continuous chain of custody.
 They must prove every link in the chain, from the sample, to the lab analysis, to the courtroom.